iamMysticK23/CT_CapstoneProject_TrekTracker/README.md

 - User profile
 - Not having everyone delete pics lol
 - Better functionality of the google map
+- Make the overall build more mobile responsive

 link to functioning app: https://trektracker-app.web.app/